 Initiating telephone contact with the owner to explain the inspection process, and providing an inspection booklet and other resource materials about HUD housing quality standards.

-Providing other written information about how the program operates, including answers to frequently asked questions.
+Providing other written information about how the program operates through a landlord handbook, including answers to frequently asked questions.